lizconway/angular-assessment/README.md

 Add a ToDo
 ----------
 Type an explanation of what you want to do into the 'ToDo' box.
-Whatever you will be reflected at the bottom of the ToDo section.
+Whatever you type will be reflected at the bottom of the ToDo section.
 Choose what type of todo this is.
 **NB**  *Even though the todo text appears in the ToDo section, it will not be added to the list until you click the 'Add' button*
 Click the 'Add' button to add this todo to the list.